nkdAgility/azure-devops-migration-tools/docs/index.md

 - **Bulk Update** - You can bulk update work items and apply processing rules against your server or account.
 Use the `WorkItemUpdate` class that takes only a target Team Project.
 The team does a lot of Process Template migrations and we need these tools to fix the data after the migration.
 - **Migration** - You can migrate work items, area & iterations, & test data from one Team Project to another.
 Use the `WorkItemMigrationContext` class that takes both a Source and a Target Team Project

-### Field Mapps
+### Field Maps

 By default, when you are moving from source to target the system will map all of the fields that exist in source to the same field in the target.
+This is be behaviour if the **FieldMaps** section is not present.

 However sometimes you want to move data to another field, or use a regex to parse out just the bits that you want.
 To help we have built a number of mapping tools that should give you the versatility you need.

 - **FieldtoFieldMap** - Just want to map one field to another?
 This is the one for you.
 - **FieldMergeMap** - Ever wanted to merge two fields?
 This mapping will let you do just that.